-The first course is Animation and Games with Scratch.
+The first course is Animation and Games with Scratch in the core track.
 Upon successful completion of the first course, students progress through our structured and progressive curriculum in the order that they are listed on the curriculum page.
-See the placement testing page if your student has significant coding experience and would like to start at a higher level in the program.
+See the placement testing page if your student has significant coding experience and would like to start at a higher level in the core track.

 I have a 10 year old, which program should I enroll?

-Most 8-10 year old students should start with the Animation and Games with Scratch.
-If you’re 10, you may choose the middle school program if you are confident about text-based programming and your typing speed is 25 wpm with 90% accuracy.
-After you complete the online enrollment, take a typing test then email a screenshot of your results to [email protected] to be placed in the middle school program.
+Most 8-10 year old students should start with the Animation and Games with Scratch in the core track.
+If you’re 10, you may choose the middle school core track if you are confident about text-based programming and your typing speed is 25 wpm with 90% accuracy.
+After you complete the online enrollment, take a typing test then email a screenshot of your results to [email protected] to be placed in the middle school core track.

 My child already knows Scratch.
 What do I do?